volopasse/Ramblings-of-a-hackintosher/Pre-Install.md

 * FakeSMC
 * USBInjectAll

-If you have a Z97/H97, Sky/Kaby/Coffee lake or X99 chipset, you also want:
+If you have the iMac15,1;, iMac17,1;, iMac18,x or MacPro6,1, you also want:
 * Lilu
 * NvidiaGraphicsFixup

+More info on that [here](../master/Tips.md#nvidiagraphicsfixup-and-some-smbioses-explained),

 All can be downloaded from [here](https://1drv.ms/f/s!AiP7m5LaOED-mo9XA4Ml-69cwAsikQ).
 Full kext spreadsheet [here](http://docs.google.com/spreadsheets/d/1WQ87XQKgJVPPub_CbjoHsUscgyxrGg3DWzZz7Nnf_RU/).